Mamaw’s house, Mom’s house, or my house…Biscuits and Gravy are always a favorite meal!

 - Pat and Fold: Using a floured rolling pin, roll dough into a ¾” thick rectangle (about 9”x 5”).
 Fold dough in half so short ends meet.
 Repeat rolling and folding process 4 more times.
 Roll dough to ½” thickness.
 Cut with a 2 ½” floured round cutter, reshaping scraps and flouring as needed.

-- Add 1 cup milk to the mixture and whisk quickly.
-This initial mixture will thicken and cook quickly.
-Once well combined, add an additional cup of milk and stir until well combined.
-Allow mixture to come to a light simmer then turn heat to low-medium.
-As mixture thickens, add remaining ½ cup milk and salt and pepper to taste.
+- Add an additional cup of milk and stir until well combined.
+Allow the mixture to come to a light simmer then turn heat to low-medium.
+As the mixture thickens, add the remaining ½ cup milk and salt and pepper to taste.
 Allow to simmer 3-5 minutes.

 Tips and Substitutions